 I can be reached by phone or by simply clicking the appointment button below.
 I will contact you within 24 hours.
 Please indicate times you are available such as: Morning, Afternoon, Evening and times to call.
 We will contact you as close to those times as possible.
 There are occasions when a time is specified and we may be meeting with others, in those cases we will call as close to the time as we can.

 After we have our initial talk/consultation, we will confirm a date and time for your first session.
 I will also ask you for your email and will send you aHIPAA-secure link to complete your paperwork and sign consent forms for therapy.

 Do you have evening or weekend availability?

 Yes, evening and weekend hours are available.
-Check with me on availability.
+Check with your us on availability.

 How will I schedule my appointments?

 After the session is over, I will work with you to set up your appointments.
 If you choose, I will set a regular time to meet and you will let me know if you need to make changes to the schedule.
 I will also let you know in advance if the day or time need to be adjusted.

 How many sessions will I need?

 The number of sessions varies and depends on what types of issues you bring.
 We will be able to discuss this at your first session.